SharePoint/sp-dev-docs/docs/spfx/use-aad-tutorial.md

 ### <a name="ConfigureCustomProperties"></a>Configure the custom properties
 Create a new source code file under the *src/webparts/graphConsumer/components* folder of the solution.
-Call the new file *ClientMode.ts* and use it to declare a TypeScript *enum* with the available options for the "Client Mode" property of the web part.
+Call the new file *ClientMode.ts* and use it to declare a TypeScript *enum* with the available options for the **ClientMode** property of the web part.

 ```TS
 export enum ClientMode {